yash98/journalist-bot/README.md

    2. TTS P4

 # Collaborators
-Members from Search Relevance at Myntra, are honored to participate.
+Members from Search Relevance Team at Myntra, built this to present at a Hasgeek hackathon .
 With collective expertise, we aim to innovate solutions.
 Our team has worked on Gen AI enabled features and Deep Learning tools ex.
 [MyFashionGPT for Myntra](https://indianexpress.com/article/technology/artificial-intelligence/myntra-microsoft-collaboration-myfashiongpt-azure-9074891/)